-A BJT is also composed of three main - the Base, Emitter, and Collector.
+A bipolar junction transistor is also composed of three main - the Base, Emitter, and Collector.
 When a small current is applied to the base a larger current is able to flow through it.
 There are two types of BJTs - NPN and PNP where N and P refer to N-type and P-type semiconductors.
 N-type semiconductors use electrons as the main carrier and P-type semiconductors use holes.

 The transistor was invented by William Shockley, Walter Houser Brattain and John Bardeen who worked for Bell Labs way back in 1947.
 This invention is one of the most important in human history and is the birth of modern technology.

-“The number of transistors incorporated in a chip will approximately double every 24 months.”
+“The number of various transistor incorporated in a chip will approximately double every 24 months.”

 You can see from the infographic above that we’ve been shrinking the size of the transistor ever since its conception.
 But it seems that we’ve been coming to stand still as of late.
 We can still go smaller but we’re reaching a physical limit.
-You might have heard about the end of silicon, but that's a topic for another day.
+You might have heard about the end of silicon and silicon transistors, but that's a topic for another day.